vistalab-technion/cs236781/_posts/2021-02-21-course-schedule.md

 Notes:
-- Evgenii's tutorial group starts from the **second** week of the semester (April 1st), so it comes after each week's lecture.
+- Evgenii's tutorial group starts from the **second** week of the semester (April 7th due to Passover), so that it comes after each week's lecture.
 - The in-class lectures are supplementary and optional; the main lecture material is covered by Alex's videos.
 Weekly video-viewing schedule is defined in the [syllabus]({{ site.baseurl }}{% link _pages/info.md %}#detailed-syllabus).